textpattern/textpattern.github.io/administration/files-panel.md

 In the first column you will find a checkbox for each file.
 Here you can select files you want to change in a bulk manner.
 You can mark files by checking the checkbox or you can use the checkbox in the head bar of the list to mark all files on that page.

 For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
-After selecting the options you want to perform click 'Go' to start the changes.
+After selecting the options you want to perform press 'Go' to start the changes.

 ## Pages and files listed per page